H/PJ-45 130mm naval gun

-The H/PJ-38 is a single-barreled 130mm naval gun employed by the People's Liberation Army Navy.
-This naval gun, which was designed in 2005, was first installed on the Type 052D destroyer.
-The H/PJ-38 is the name given to this firearm in English and Japanese literature.
+The H/PJ-45 is a single-barreled 130mm naval gun employed by the People's Liberation Army Navy.
+This naval gun, which was designed in 2005, was first installed on the Type 052D destroyer and later on the Type 055 destroyer.
+When name of the gun is also given as the H/PJ-38 in some English and Japanese literature.
 This weapon's official designation, according to Taiwanese military journalist Lu Yi, is H/PJ-45.

 Design

-The H/PJ-38 was designed by the Norinco, through reverse engineering of the Soviet AK-130 twin 130mm naval gun.
-The H/PJ-38 was manufactured by the Inner Mongolia Second Machinery Manufacturing Factory.
+The H/PJ-45 was designed by the Norinco, through experience gained from the reverse engineering of the Soviet twin-barrel AK-130 130mm naval gun.
+The H/PJ-45 was manufactured by the Inner Mongolia Second Machinery Manufacturing Factory.

-Chen Dingfeng was the general designer of the H/PJ-38.
+Chen Dingfeng was the general designer of the H/PJ-45.
 Dingfeng was also the general designer for the Type 79 100 mm naval gun, the Type 210 100 mm naval gun, and the H/PJ-26 76 mm naval gun.
 The Chinese navy was unsatisfied and did not let the AK-130 counterpart go into production, despite all performance parameters being met.
-The Chinese Navy determined the AK-130 to be out-of-date, which led to the creation of the H/PJ38 program in 2005.
+The Chinese Navy determined the AK-130 to be out-of-date, which led to the creation of the H/PJ-45 program in 2005.